Jurisdictions of Other Agencies

 Adirondack Park Agency (APA)

-Peat and other mines in the Adirondack Park that involve wetlands will require a Freshwater wetlands permit from the Adirondack Park Agency (APA), not the DEC.
+Freshwater wetlands located within the boundaries of the Adirondack Park are regulated by the Adirondack Park Agency (APA), not the DEC.
 Although the Freshwater Wetlands Act is applicable within the Park, Title 8 of the Act grants the administration of this program to the APA.
 Wetlands over one acre in size or any size wetland adjacent to open water are regulated within the Adirondack Park.

-For questions involving freshwater wetlands in the Adirondack Park, contact:
+For questions involving projects in the Adirondack Park, contact:

 P.O.
 Box 99

 New York State Office of General Services (OGS)

 In most instances, the State of New York owns the land beneath coastal waters, and waters of large lakes and rivers.
 The New York State Office of General Services manages most underwater holdings.
 It is your responsibility to determine whether your project involves any New York State-owned underwater lands and to obtain necessary approvals or easements for their use from OGS.

 For questions involving underwater properties owned by the state, contact:

 NYS Office of General Services